 Start Thinking about Design and Layout Now

-While you will be doing the actual design of your food truck after you have settle on the size and purchased it, you should have an idea of what you want early on because it will help you decide on a size.
+While you will be doing the actual design of your food truck after you have settled on the size and purchased it, you should have an idea of what you want early on before you buy a food truck because it will help you decide on a size.

 Give yourself time to visualize what the inside of the truck will look like and how you see the work flowing.
 Where do you see the grill?
 Where makes the most sense to have the prep area?
 Where will the service window go?
 A bad layout can cause a lot of bottlenecking inside the truck.
 How much space you have will affect how you can lay everything out.

 Before you take your food truck out on the road for the first time, remember that you need to make sure it is road ready.
 Even if you bought it brand new, there could be potential problems lurking between the surface that could affect not only you and your staff’s safety, but the success of your business.

 We advise that you have a food truck mechanic inspect prior to purchase even when you are buying brand new.
 While it may seem like just an extra cost that you don’t need, it is an important step.
 Imagine losing days of work because your truck is sidelined because it needs repairs?
 Or not being able to get your truck out on bad winter days because it is not properly outfitted for it.

 Don’t take any chances.
 Always get your food truck inspected by a food truck mechanic regularly.

 Make Sure You Are Prepared for the Cost of Buying a Food Truck

 With all these element of buying a food truck, don’t forget the most important: Do you have enough money to finance this venture?
 While a street kiosk can probably be started for only a few thousand dollars, for a full-fledged food truck it will cost you in the tens of thousands.
 Experts say expect to spend between 50,000 and 70,000, anything lower and you might have concerns about the reliability of the transportation or the quality of the preparation equipment inside the truck.